|

 & PERMITS:

-issued each day, allowing for one hour viewing with the gorillas.
+permits are issued each day, allowing for one hour viewing

-This affords the gorillas the least disturbance to their lives.
+family, this affords the gorillas the least disturbance

-SELFTOURS recommends a lead time of 2 to 3 months
+recommends a lead time of 2 to 3

 |